bean-mhm/img-aligner/README.md

 ```

 For increased performance, grid warping and error calculation are performed on
-the graphics processing unit (GPU) using the Vulkan API with
+the graphics processing unit (GPU) using the Vulkan API.
-[beva](https://github.com/bean-mhm/beva), my Vulkan wrapper library.

 # Usage